section/sectionctl-helper/README.md

 ## Development of this script

-to test the script in development, `cd test` then `npm run test` and observe the contents of the `test/` folder.
+to test the script in development, `cd test` then `npm run test:static` or `npm run test:scripts` and observe the contents of the `test/` folder.

 ## Publishing